 4. Partner with the right people

 You might be tempted to wear every single hat in your new business.
 That’s fair.
-When you’re starting out your own training business, chances are you can’t afford to hire a dedicated department for marketing or sales.
+When you’re starting a training business, chances are you can’t afford to hire a dedicated department for marketing or sales.
 But, doing it all yourself is not a viable option, either.

 Instead, find the right freelancers and partner with them.
 For example, you can outsource plenty of business administration tasks to a virtual assistant.
 You can hire freelancers to cover your marketing tasks, and even get instructional designers and subject matter experts to design your courses.

 5. Market it